ARTICLES

 Marc Dennis art with bees and flowers

-Marc Dennis isn’t interested in simply painting still life—he’s here to shake it up.
-His latest exhibition, I’m Happy You’re Here, now on display at Harper’s Gallery in New York, takes the classical still life and injects it with a modern pulse.
-His works play with ideas of impermanence, disruption, and the tension between preservation and decay, all of these including some of his favorite flowers along with insects like bees and butterflies to beautify them even more.
+Marc Dennis is interested in shaking art up.
+One of his many exhibitions takes the classical still life and injects it with a modern pulse.
+His works play with ideas of impermanence, disruption, and the tension between preservation and decay; all of these include some of his favorite flowers, along with insects like bees and butterflies to beautify them even more.

 A Still Life That Refuses to Sit Still Through Art by Marc Dennis

-Dennis’s paintings refuse to be quiet.
+Dennis’s paintings refuse to be simple.
 Take 'Happily Ever After' (2024), for example.
-At first glance, it’s a colorful arrangement of flowers filled with already a vast amount of life by themselves—until you notice the movement.
-Bees hover, hornets lurk and iridescent bubbles drift across the scene, ready to pop at any moment.
+At first glance, it’s a colorful arrangement of flowers filled with already life by themselves—until you notice the movement.
+Bees hover, hornets lurk, and iridescent bubbles drift across the scene, ready to pop at any moment.
 Through his paintings, he wishes more than anything to express a message that nothing stays frozen in time.

 Flowers and bubbles by Marc Dennis